Hockomock Swamp: Environment

 The swamp's environment is part of the Northeastern coastal forests ecoregion.
 It spans six municipalities in Massachusetts: Bridgewater, Easton, Norton, Raynham, Taunton, and West Bridgewater.
 At least 13 rare and endangered species of plant and animal reside in the Hockomock, including the Long's bulrush, ringed boghaunter dragonfly, gypsywort, Blanding's turtle, round-fruited false-loosestrife, two-flowered bladderwort, blue-spotted salamander, spotted turtle, Mystic Valley amphipod, chain fern borer moth, Plymouth gentian, eastern box turtle and common barn owl.
 The Division of Fisheries and Wildlife (Massachusetts) owns approximately 5,000 acres within all six communities and the Hockomock Swamp Wildlife Management Area provides access to the public via recreational areas.
 Activities such as hunting, fishing, boating, canoeing, swimming and observation of and study of flora and fauna are allowed and encouraged.
+The swamp is traversed by the 200-mile long Bay Circuit Trail.
 Major habitats include oak-conifer forest, cultivated grassland, cultivated field, emergent freshwater wetland, palustrine woodland swamp, shrub-scrub wetland, lake/pond, river/stream, and stopover areas for migratory birds.

 Most of the swamp remains untouched by development, in large part due to many years of pushing for environmental protection legislation.
 In 1971, approximately one year after the United States Environmental Protection Agency was established, Massachusetts House of Representatives member John Ames presented findings from several intellectual leaders in the field.
 A modern-day proponent of conservation, Mr. Ames ensured that the Hockomock was protected by law.
 "Hockomock: Wonder Wetland" was the pamphlet received by each and every legislator at the time.
 Included were works by Kathleen Anderson, then Director of the Manomet Bird Observatory and Ted Williams, then Managing Editor of the Massachusetts Division of Fisheries and Game's "Massachusetts Wildlife" magazine.
 The Hockomock Swamp system was designated an Area of Critical Environmental Concern in 1990.